MenakaGodakanda/GRC-Cybersecurity/Project_Description.md

 - **Report Generation**: After assessing the risks, the project can save the evaluated data back into an Excel file.
 This report can then be used by stakeholders to understand and mitigate identified risks.

 ### 2. Compliance Check
-- **Configuration Loading**: The project can load configuration data from a YAML file, which specifies the compliance requirements that must be checked.
+- **Configuration Loading**: The project can load configuration data from a Excel file, which specifies the compliance requirements that must be checked.
 This makes the compliance checks adaptable to different regulatory frameworks and standards.
 - **Compliance Verification**: The project verifies whether the data entries meet the specified requirements by comparing the actual values against the expected values in the configuration file.
 - **Compliance Reporting**: Similar to the risk assessment, the project generates a compliance report in an Excel format.
 This report indicates which entries are compliant or non-compliant, making it easier to address gaps in compliance.